Crocoblock/developer-documentation/01-jet-engine/01-hooks/15-modules/01-internal/02-data-stores/filters.md

 ##jet-engine/data-stores/user-ip/schedules/clear-expiration

-Дозволяє змінити період після якого будуть видалятися записи в базі даних. По дефолту цей період становить 1 рік, тобто записи в базі даних, які були додані понад року тому будуть видалені.
+Allows changing the period after which records in the database will be deleted.
+By default, this period is set to 1 year, meaning records in the database that were added over a year ago will be deleted.

 **Args:**
-- `$clear_expiration` - int - Період після якого будуть видалятися записи в базі даних. По дефолту: `YEAR_IN_SECONDS`.
+- `$clear_expiration` - int - The period after which records in the database will be deleted.
+Default: `YEAR_IN_SECONDS`.
-- `$store_slug` - string - Слаг дата стора
+- `$store_slug` - string - The data store slug.
-- `$store` - Jet_Engine\Modules\Data_Stores\Stores\Factory - Інстанс дата стора
+- `$store` - Jet_Engine\Modules\Data_Stores\Stores\Factory - The data store instance.

 **Location:**
 [includes/modules/data-stores/inc/stores/user-ip-schedules.php](https://github.com/ZemezLab/jet-engine/blob/master/includes/modules/data-stores/inc/stores/user-ip-schedules.php)